- September 11, 2017

 - Category: Events

 Eat, Taste, and Play at the Niagara Wine Festival

 Do you love wine?
 Then you don’t want to miss one of Niagara’s best local wine events – the Niagara Wine Festival.
 It is time for wine lovers to enjoy a festival of their own.
 The Niagara Grape and wine festival is back after a successful event last year.
 With over a half a century of great wine production, the Niagara Wine Festival features the region’s largest wine industry.
 This year’s festival will be held from 9th September to 24th September, with many interesting activities for all the visitors.
 The central location of the festival is located in Montebello Park, a historic location in the downtown of St. Catharines.
 The oldest part in the Niagara region is sparked back to life during the grape and wine festival.

 If you’ve always wanted to sample some famous Niagara wines but don’t know where to start, you want to check out this Festival.
 Use this handy guide to explore this exciting time and take in everything there is to offer at the Niagara Wine Festival.

 For any winery that wants to participate in this year’s grape and wine festival, there is great news.
-Niagara Wine Festival 2017 is offering Party Alcohol Liability (PAL) to all the vendors, which will keep you safe from any lawsuits against you or your winery.
-Check out our Specialty Insurance section, or contact us for more information on PAL entails!
+Niagara Wine Festival is offering Party Alcohol Liability (PAL) to all the vendors, which will keep you safe from any lawsuits against you or your winery.
+Contact us for more information on PAL policies!

 Originally known as the Grape and Wine Festival, this yearly celebration began in 1951.
 The name changed to the Niagara Wine Festival in 2003 after a controversial decision made by the committee.